georgebezerra/gostack-fundamentos-node/README.md

 # gostack-fundamentos-node
 This project is my implementation of the Financial Transactions app which is the challenger project for the Rocketseat GoStak 2020 course.

+This repository uses API Blueprint to generate API documentation.
+You can find the documentation here.

 Authors: George Bezerra

 https://github.com/georgebezerra